 - (Optional) Select a camera within that camera group to tag the object recognition events from this video more precisely. - (Optional) Configure the timestamps for object recognition events. - 6.
-Click three dots -> Process current to start object identification.
+On the list of video uploads, click three dots \rightarrow Process to start object identification.
 You can view object identification events on the Events and Episodes tabs by filtering the list of events by the camera group/camera associated with the video.